About Us

 The Denver Waldorf School values the development of the whole human being and provides educational opportunities through the understanding of Rudolf Steiner’s humanitarian curriculum, which is informed by the spiritual philosophy of Anthroposophy and encourages the practice of engaging the thinking, feeling, and willing aspects of the human being.

-At the Denver Waldorf School, education is a lifelong process for students, parents, faculty, and staff, alike.
+At The Denver Waldorf School, education is a lifelong process for students, parents, faculty, and staff, alike.

 Truth, beauty, and goodness